consumer-reports-innovation-lab/data-rights-protocol/README.md

 * Data Rights Protocol Version 0.1: [https://github.com/dazzaji/data-rights-protocol/blob/main/DRP-V01.md](https://github.com/dazzaji/data-rights-protocol/blob/main/DRP-V01.md)
 * Data Model: [https://github.com/dazzaji/data-rights-protocol/blob/main/data-request.json](https://github.com/dazzaji/data-rights-protocol/blob/main/data-request.json)

-**Version 0.1 is intended solely as a conversation starter.
+**Version 0.1 of the Data Rights Protocol is intended solely as a conversation starter.
 We expect to post an updated version in early October 2021 based on a collaborative drafting effort among a multistakeholder group and to present and discuss the direction of this emerging protocol at the Data Rights Summit hosted by MIT on October 19th, 2021.
 Information about and a link to register to attend the Data Rights Summit will be posted here in late September, 2021.**

 ## Introduction